Miss Mundo Nicaragua

-Miss World Nicaragua is a beauty pageant in Nicaragua that selects the country's representatives to the Miss World and Mister World, ones of the Big Four international beauty pageants.
+Miss Mundo Nicaragua is a beauty pageant in Nicaragua that selects the country's representatives to the Miss World, Mister World, Miss International, Miss Supranational and Miss Cosmo ones of the Big Four international beauty pageants.

+Since 1960 Nicaragua has competed in the Miss World pageant previously the pageant was part of the Miss Nicaragua organization until 2013 when the current CEO Denis Dávila earn the franchise for Nicaragua to send delegates into the Miss World pageant.
+Ending 2024 Denis Dávila became talent acquisition of Miss Universe resulting in different national directors for the organization.

-Big four representatives beauty pageants
+Big Four representatives beauty pageants

 Miss Nicaragua for Miss World

-Note: The current franchise owner started the competition on 2011.
+Note: The current franchise owner started the competition on 2013 and ends in 2024.